reflex-dev/reflex-web/docs/styling/common-props.md

 ```

 Any [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) prop can be used in a component in Reflex.
 This is a short list of the most commonly used props.
 To see all CSS props that can be used check out this [documentation](https://developer.mozilla.org/en-US/docs/Web/CSS).

+Hyphens in CSS property names may be replaced by underscores to use as valid python identifiers, i.e. the CSS prop `z-index` would be used as `z_index` in Reflex.

 ```python eval
 rx.table.root(